Cardiac Surgery at Danbury Hospital

 Minimally invasive valve surgery also involves a smaller incision, and a modified version of the heart-lung machine is used.
 Your surgeon will determine what approach is appropriate for you.

 Various types of valve disease can result in either valvular stenosis (a narrowing of the valve that limits the amount of blood that can flow through the valve), or valvular insufficiency (the valves do not close completely and blood leaks backward across the valve).
 Your surgeon makes the decision to repair or replace a valve that is not working correctly based on your unique situation.

 In a valve repair, which typically involves the mitral or tricuspid valve, weakened portions of the valve are removed.
 The valve is then strengthened and shortened to alleviate the leakage.
 Mitral valve repair is almost always preferred to mitral valve replacement.

 In the case of aortic or mitral valve replacement, options include a mechanical valve (manufactured from metals and plastics), or a bioprosthetic valve, made from human or animal tissue.
 Your surgeon will determine which valve is best suited for your condition.

 Ventricular assist device (VAD)

-A mechanical pump that helps a weakened heart pump blood throughout the body.
+A VAD is a mechanical pump that helps a weakened heart pump blood throughout the body.
 It does not replace the heart, but assists the patient's own heart to pump blood, decreasing the work of the ventricle.
-It can be used as a "bridge-to-transplant" for people awaiting a heart transplant or it can be used as a bridge to recovery, while a patient’s heart grows stronger.
+It can be used as a bridge to transplant for people awaiting a heart transplant, or it can be used as a bridge to recovery, while a patient’s heart grows stronger.